Lenmbugua/CPP-PRACTICALS/README.md

 Reading with ifstream (Stream Extraction Operator) Using stream extraction operator (>>) is the simplest way to read data from a file in C++.
 This operator reads formatted data from a file, similar to how data is read from standard input

+**Reading Binary Files (using read())**
+The above discussed methods are for text files, for binary files you can use the read() function to read raw binary data from a file.